joseotaviorf/oh-my-pi/dags/for_rent/dw_rental_contribution_margin/dw_rental_contribution_margin.md

 This pipeline produces the following output tables:
 ​

-- `fact_house_listing_revenues` – Contains the revenue of each contract, segmented by rent, administration fee, brokerage fee, home insurance, service fee, month rental antecipation (MRA), long term rental antecipation (LRA), late payments, brokerage finance.
+- `fact_house_listing_revenues` – Contains the revenue of each contract, segmented by rent, administration fee, brokerage fee, home insurance, service fee, month rental antecipation (MRA), long term rental antecipation (LRA), late payments, brokerage finance, reservation.
 Each row represents the revenues of the contract in a month.
   ​